recp/libsig/README.md

 signals/events like observer pattern.
 Member functions also can be used as callbacks.

-Each signal has a signal context which allows that signals can be use in their own context.
+Each signal has a signal context which allows that signals can be used in their own context.
-Also the system signals such as SIGKILL... can be observed in system context (sig_sys_ctx) ).
+Also the system signals such as SIGPIPE... can be observed in system context (sig_sys_ctx) ).

 Predefined contexts: